brihadeesh/brihadeesh.github.io/content/blog/moved-to-sourcehut.md

 responded soon after that saying that he'd given me a year's access.
 And I've finally done it!
-The blog that started off titled _peregrinator's sourcehut site_ along with an explanation on why it was called that while hosted on Github-pages.
+The blog that started off titled _peregrinator's sourcehut site_ along with an explanation on why it was called that while hosted on Github-pages is finally here!
+The next step would be to move to a personal or custom domain of my own, but that's a long way into the future, yet.

 In any case, this brings me closer to what I've got planned for my internet presence - minimal and without JavaScript.
 Although I'm pleased with how this has _simplified_ a lot of things, this also means a few new things to keep in mind for me and this is perhaps of most interest here.

 ## Git {#git}